Edoubek1024/CPP-Minigames/README.md

 ## Snake
-This project is a implementation of a classic snake game using the SFML library.
+This project is a implementation of a classic snake game using the SFML (version 3.0.0) library.
 Players can move around a snake in order to collect apples and increase in size as much as they can.
 The game ends when the snake runs into its tail or the walls of the window.

 This game starts immediately with the snake moving.
 The snake will always be moving but its direction of movement can be controlled by the player using the WASD keys or the ↑←↓→ keys in order to move up, left, down, or right respectively.
 The snake increases in size by one pixel every time it eats an apple.
 Upon hitting its tail or a wall, the display window will close.
 <p align="center">